JupiterOne-Archives/docs-old/guides/resource-whitelist-powerup.md

-# JupiterOne Resource Whitelist
+# JupiterOne Resource Allowlist

-JupiterOne provides a resource whitelisting tool as a "Power Up" for all Enterprise customers and all Premium customers that have added the *Power Up Pack*.
+JupiterOne provides a resource allowlisting tool as a Power Up for all Enterprise customers and all Premium customers who have added the *Power Up Pack*.

-This Power Up allows users of JupiterOne to list out the applications, internal IP addresses, and external IP addresses that are approved, in-use, and trusted by the organization.
-When an entity is created by the System Mapper (created by JupiterOne during the analysis of roles and policies in your account, most likely external entities) or uploaded via API, the entity is checked against the whitelist.
+This Power Up allows you to list the applications, internal IP addresses, and external IP addresses that are approved, in use, and trusted by the organization.
+When an entity is created by the System Mapper (created by JupiterOne during the analysis of roles and policies in your account, most likely external entities) or uploaded via API, the entity is checked against the allowlist.
 When a match is found, the entity is updated with an additional property for querying purposes.

 ## Setup